fthomas/fs2-cron/modules/readme/README.md

 ## Using fs2-cron

-The latest version of the library is available for Scala 2.12.
+The latest version of the library is available for Scala 2.12 and 2.13.

 If you're using sbt, add the following to your build:
 ```tut:passthrough